smeisner/smart-thermostat/README.md

 ## Sensors

-Other than an onboard Temp/Humidity/Air quality sensor setup, there can also be remote sensors (maybe connected via MQTT?) that will provide data to make various decisions.
+Other than an onboard Temp/Humidity/Air quality sensor setup, there can also be remote sensors (maybe connected via MQTT or proprietary ethernet protocol?) that will provide data to make various decisions.
 These could be inside the home, outside or even from online sources (such as local weather sites).

 ## Possibilities